How to access national parks and hiking trails in Estonia by public transport

 Anete on Lemme Beach, on the Estonian Southwest coast.

 When we lived in Pärnu, we made a hike in episodes from the city towards the Latvian border.
 We followed the coastline, southwards.
-These sparsely populated areas of Pärnumaa, an endless string of spruce forests, sleepy fishermen’s villages and summer houses along the old Riga highway, make for great hiking.
+Alternatively, you can also follow the section of the Baltic Coastal Trail that runs through Pärnumaa.
+These sparsely populated areas, an endless string of spruce forests, sleepy fishermen’s villages and summer houses along the old Riga highway, make for great hiking.
 If you stay in Pärnu, it’s very easy to jump on a bus headed for Ikla, get off anywhere, hike for a couple of hours, and get back on the same bus, this time northbound.
 One option would be to get off in Häädemeeste, which has a few facilities to stock up or fill your belly, and hike towards a campsite more southwards.
 See camping for inspiration.
+Between Uulu and Häädemeeste, the Baltic Coastal Trail heads inland through boundless pine forests.

 How to get to Estonia’s Southwest coast by public transport?